-I have a profound love for the land and people of Guatemala.
-It has been the focus of my studies in higher education, and part of my current day-job and volunteer work.You may ask, what is the connection between Annapolis, Maryland and Guatemala?
-Why the Guatemala Collection?
+I have a profound love for and commitment to the land and people of Guatemala.
+It has been the focus of my studies in higher education, and part of my career and volunteer work, and now my doctoral dissertation research.
+What’s the connection?
+Why the Guatemala Initiative?
 Why Guatemala?
 The answer is a personal one…

 Guatemala also has a bloody and violent history, from colonial times to present day.
 In 1954, the U.S. government supported a coup against the democratically elected president, Jacobo Arbenz.
 President Arbenz heeded the people’s call and began to purchase and nationalize Guatemalan land that was owned by the United Fruit Company (UFC), a U.S. company (which as since been re-named Chiquita).
 The U.S. government supported a coup and helped overthrow Arbenz, a democratically elected president.
 He was replaced with a series of repressive military leaders.